 NDSU looks to extend streak vs W. Illinois

-BOTTOM LINE: North Dakota State looks for its sixth straight win in the head-to-head series over Western Illinois.
-North Dakota State has won by an average of 12 points in its last five wins over the Leathernecks.
+BOTTOM LINE: North Dakota State looks for its seventh straight win in the head-to-head series over Western Illinois.
+North Dakota State has won by an average of 13 points in its last six wins over the Leathernecks.
 Western Illinois’ last win in the series came on Feb.
 22, 2018, an 82-74 win.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25